 Cooperative Education and Internships

 Cooperative Education (Co-op) and Internship programs offer students the opportunity, prior to graduation, to gain work experience that is related to their major.
 The Co-op Program provides students with an experiential and applications approach to education.
 Co-op is available to matriculated students in all majors.
 The program enhances the education of the student with the introduction of part- and full-time work experiences during which additive or degree credits can be earned.
-In some majors, co-op may be taken on a part-time work schedule.

 Co-op enables students to examine a professional field through employment in a major-related job.
 All co-op students earn a salary that can help defray college and other expenses.
 Co-op work experiences are scheduled after the completion of the sophomore year; for architecture students, after the completion of the junior year; for students in Martin Tuchman School of Management, after the completion of the freshman year.
 Minimum requirements for admission into the Co-op Program include good academic standing and a GPA of at least 2.2.
 Architecture students are required to have a 2.5 minimum GPA for admission into the Co-op Program.
 Martin Tuchman School of Management Students are required to have a 2.8 minimum GPA for admission into the Co-op Program.
 Engineering students follow a Co-Op Option within their degree program and the admission requirements as well as other policies are specified at https://engineering.njit.edu/how-co-op-program-works Full-time undergraduate students completing a full-time co-op work assignment may register for only two courses in addition to their co-op course.